 It’s that kind of word-of-mouth that Royal Caribbean is banking on.
 After all, they now have another 6,780 berths to fill each week, and the line is looking for eager cruisers to come and experience their masterpiece of maritime engineering.

 Consider this: Harmony of the Seas is 1,188 feet long, with a beam of 215.5 feet.
 That’s 58 feet longer and over 80 feet wider than Cunard’s massive Queen Mary 2, which claimed the title of “World’s Biggest Passenger Ship” following her debut in 2004.
-Royal Caribbean would reclaim that title shortly afterwards, and save for one brief exception, has held onto it ever since.
+Royal Caribbean would reclaim that title shortly afterward, and save for one brief exception, has held onto it ever since.

 There’s something dramatic about standing aboard a ship that big, pulling into port, and knowing you’ve chosen the largest ship in the world for your cruise vacation.